-In accordance with UNDP and GEF M&E policies and procedures, all full and medium-sized UNDP support GEF financed projects are required to undergo a terminal evaluation upon completion of implementation.
-These terms of reference (TOR) sets out the expectations for a Terminal Evaluation (TE) of the: 'Market Transformation Through the Introduction of Energy Efficiency Standards and the Labelling of Appliances in South Africa' (PIMS 3277).
+In accordance with UNDP and GEF M&E policies and procedures, all full and medium-sized UNDP supported GEF financed projects are required to undergo a terminal evaluation upon completion of implementation.
+These Terms of Reference (TOR) sets out the expectations for a Terminal Evaluation (TE) of the: 'Market Transformation Through the Introduction of Energy Efficiency Standards and the Labelling of Appliances in South Africa' (PIMS 3277).
 The 5-year project commenced in November 2011 and was awarded two extension rounds until 31 March 2019.
-The project is implemented by the Department of Energy, through a project management unit.
+The project is implemented by the Department of Mineral Resources and Energy, through a project management unit.